-Peloton has however issued a recall on defective bike pedals.
+Peloton has however issued a type of recall on defective bike pedals.

 Peloton Treadmill Safety Tips

-If you purchased a Peloton Tread+ treadmill, take the following precautions to avoid injury:
+If you purchased a Peloton treadmill, take the following precautions to avoid injury:

-Stop using the Peloton Tread+ if there are small children or pets at home.
+Stop using the device if there are small children or pets at home.
 Incidents suggest that children may be seriously injured while the Tread+ is being used by an adult, not just when a child has unsupervised access to the machine.

-If consumers must continue to use the product, CPSC urges consumers to use the product only in a locked room, to prevent access to children and pets while the treadmill is in use.
+If consumers must continue to use the product, our law firm urges consumers to use Peloton’s treadmill only in a locked room, to prevent access to children and pets while the treadmill is in use.
 Keep all objects, including exercise balls and other equipment, away from the treadmill.

 Do I Have a Peloton Treadmill Lawsuit?
 Contact Our Lawyers Today.

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in product liability lawsuits and who are currently investigating Peloton treadmill lawsuits.
-We are pursuing individual litigation nationwide and currently accepting new treadmill accident/injury and death cases in all 50 states.
+The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in product liability lawsuits and who are currently investigating class action lawsuits.
+Our law firm is pursuing individual litigation nationwide and currently accepting new treadmill accident/injury and death cases in all 50 states.

-If your child or other loved one was harmed in a Peloton Tread+ treadmill accident, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+If your child or other loved one was harmed, you should contact an attorney immediately.
+You may be entitled to a settlement by filing a suit and our law firm can help.